There are five main divisions:

 Current Governing Body members:

-- Mr. Penpa Tsering, Chairperson
+- Penpa Tsering, Chairperson

-- Mr. Tenzin Legdup, Member Secretary
+- Tenzin Legdup, Member Secretary

-- Mrs. Tsewang Dolma Shosur, Member
+- Tsewang Dolma Shosur, Member

-- Mr. Palden Dhondup, Member
+- Palden Dhondup, Member

-- Mr. Jigmey Namgyal, Member
+- Jigmey Namgyal, Member

-- Mrs. Chime Tseyang, Member
+- Chime Tseyang, Member

-- Mr. Namgyal Gendun, Member
+- Namgyal Gendun, Member

 C. SOCIAL AND RESOURCE DEVELOPMENT FUND.

-SARD works to raise fund for the Integrated Development Plan of CTA and individual projects of various departments of CTA.
-It seeks grants from International governments for sustainable development of the community.
+SARD works to raise funds for the Integrated Development Plan of CTA and individual projects of various departments of CTA.
+It seeks grants from International governments for the sustainable development of the community.
 It coordinates between the donor agencies and implementing agencies with project planning, management, monitoring and evaluation to ensure effective implementation and sustained benefits from the project interventions.

 Objectives: